 How to Insert a Radio Button in Excel?

-- Right-clicking anywhere on the ribbon.
+- First, right-click anywhere on the ribbon.

-- Developer tab is now visible.
+- The “Developer” tab is now visible.

-As we can observe, all option buttons in excel are linked to only one cell and to each other.
-However, what if we have 10 questions in a survey, and there are 4 options for each question, then we want to have 10 answers.
-In that case, we need to have ‘Group box’ to group the option buttons in excel.
-The same can be found in Developer Tab -> Controls group -> Insert Command – Group Box (Form Control).
+As we can observe, all option buttons in Excel are linked to only one cell.
+However, what if we have 10 questions in a survey and 4 options for each question?
+Then we want to have 10 answers.
+In that case, we need a “Group box” to group the option buttons in Excel.
+We can find the same in the Developer Tab -> Controls group -> Insert Command – Group Box (Form Control).

-In the same way, we can create more option buttons in excel and group boxes.
+In the same way, we can create more option buttons in Excel and group boxes.

 Create Dynamic Chart Using Radio Buttons in Excel (Options Buttons)

-- Then we will create two option buttons in excel captioned as ‘Production Volume’ and ‘Production Cost’.
+- Then, we will create two option buttons in Excel captioned as “Production Volume” and “Production Cost.”

-- We will link the Option buttons to ‘C1’
+- We will link the “Option” buttons to ‘C1.’

-- Now we will use the value of C1 cell (1 for Production Volume and 2 for Production Cost) for displaying the data in the 2nd table and then making the dynamic chart.
+- Now, we will use the value of the C1 cell (1 for “Production Volume” and 2 for “Production Cost”) to display the data in the second table and then make the dynamic chart.

-- Now using the new table, we can create the ‘Clustered Column’ chart using Insert tab -> Charts Group -> Recommended Charts -> Clustered Column chart Make sure you follow these steps after selecting the new table.
+- Now, using the new table, we can create the “Clustered Column” chart using the Insert tab -> Charts group -> Recommended Charts -> Clustered Column excel chartClustered Column Excel ChartIn Excel, a clustered column chart depicts data in a series of vertical columns.
+Though these charts are simple to create, analyzing them becomes increasingly difficult as the number of categories increases from single to multiple. .
+Make sure you follow these steps after selecting the new table.
 We will be formatting the chart according to our choice.